 What is the Difference Between Percocet and Vicodin?

-Percocet and Vicodin are combination drugs that contain an opioid pain killer and acetaminophen, a pain reliever and fever reducer.
+Percocet and Vicodin, which was discontinued in the U.S. market, are combination drugs that contain an opioid pain killer and acetaminophen, a pain reliever and fever reducer.
 Although very similar in their effects, these drugs differ in both their chemical composition.

 What is Percocet?